pietromas/smcs-thesis/README.md

-# Sequential Model Confidence Sets: adaptive weights and multivariate betting
+# Sequential model confidence sets and new horizons

 Code to reproduce the simulation studies and figures of the MSc thesis *Sequential Model Confidence Sets and New Horizons*, ETH Zurich.